Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Key Factors to Consider Before Buying a Workout Shirt

 Consider the type of drill, the position of sweating, introductory skin requirements, and style.
 The important question to ask yourself Do cotton shirts make you sweat more?
-When there is a lot of sweating happening, select synthetic fibers for exercise.
+For heavy sweating, choose synthetic fibers.

 Myths and Misconceptions About Cotton in Fitness

-Many think it is bad to workout in cotton all the time.
-This is not valid.
+Many think working out in cotton is always bad.
+That’s not true.
 Certainly a good option for low-intensity activity and leisure training.
+Cotton is soft and mostly hypoallergenic.
+Whether it works for you depends on your workout intensity.

 Final Thoughts: Are Cotton T-Shirts Good for Workout?